tomasmuller/playframework-capistrano/README.md

 PlayFramework / Capistrano Integration Gem.

+## Important

+Use the branch `master` if you are developing with PlayFramework >= 2.2.0.

+If you are stuck in previous versions of PlayFramework, go to `playframework-2.1.x-compatible` branch.

 ## Installation

 PlayFramework / Capistrano integration is available as a separate gem.
 Add this line to your application's [Gemfile](https://github.com/tomasmuller/playframework-neo4j-template/blob/master/Gemfile):

     gem 'playframework-capistrano'

+or

+    gem 'playframework-capistrano', '0.0.5' # for PlayFramework < 2.2.0

 And then execute: